-Significant Economic Presence: Widened Tax Scope for Non – Residents
+Significant Economic Presence: Widened Tax Scope for Non–Residents

-For a very long time, nexus based on physical presence was used to tax the income of non – residents.
+For a very long time, nexus based on physical presence was used to tax the income of non-residents.
 However, owing to advancement in communication & technology, new business models operating remotely through digital mediums have emerged.
-Under such business models, non – resident enterprises interact with customers located in different countries without any physical presence in that country which results in the avoidance of taxes in the source country.
-To address this challenge, the OECD under it’s BEPS Action Plan 1 introduced the concept of Significant Economic Presence’ (SEP) under which a non – resident would create taxability in that country in which he had sustained or continuous interaction with the aid of technology & other automated tools.
+Under such business models, non-resident enterprises interact with customers located in different countries without any physical presence in that country which results in the avoidance of taxes in the source country.
+To address this challenge, the OECD under it’-s BEPS Action Plan 1 introduced the concept of Significant Economic Presence’ (SEP) under which a non-resident would create taxability in that country in which he had sustained or continuous interaction with the aid of technology & other automated tools.

-In line with this background, the Finance Act 2018 enlarged the scope “Business Connection” to include the concept of “Significant Economic Presence”.
+In line with this background, the Finance Act 2018 enlarged the scope of “Business Connection” to include the concept of “Significant Economic Presence”.
 However, since the threshold limits had not been specified, the concept of SEP had remained inoperative.

 As per Explanation 2A to s.
 9(1)(i) SEP means: